LucaMalavolta/PyORBIT/docs/index.rst

 ``PyORBIT`` is a robust, versatile framework for the characterization of planetary systems.
 With ``PyORBIT`` you can model light curves, radial velocities, activity indexes and transit time variations.
-In addition to the exoplanet signature, you can add to your model instrumental systematics and stellar activity, including Gaussian processes regression, among other things.
+In addition to the exoplanet signature, you can add to your model instrumental systematics and stellar activity, including Gaussian processes regression with a variety of kernels.
+Both Markov Chain Monte-Carlo samplers or Nested Sampling algortihms are supported.
 Different parametrization can be used for orbital parameters, and orbits can be computed using dynamical integration or just non-interacting Keplerians.
 For every parameter in the model, it is possible to set a prior, explore it in linear or logarithmic space, or keep it fixed if necessary.
 Thanks to abstraction, it is virtually possible to implement any physical model you can think of.

-Setting-up a configuration file and running the analysis is super easy, barely an inconvenience, even if you have never wrote a line of Python (or any language at all) in your life, thanks to the versatility of YAML.
+Every information you need to analyze your data is contained in an easy-to-use and portable configuration file in the ``yaml`` format.
 Alternatively, for easy automatization, PyORBIT can be called as a Python function by passing a dictionary instead of a configuration file.

 ..